jo-ai-chim/Google_Trends_Predictions/README.md

 For simplicity and since it is only about the question if it is possible to make a prediciton that makes sense let's use a simple linear regression model.
 After training it I checked the coefficient of determination (R squared).
 Based on my initial search terms I got an R squared of 0.5611 when testing the trained model.

 Mh, this is not good enough to answer the question yet but good enough to keep going.
-So since it is about google trends data the first question to answer when trying to improve the model is
+So since it is about google trends data the first question when trying to improve the model is

 **Does adding more search terms improve the model?**

 So I added 23 more search terms to my initial set of 17 search terms.
 And started all over again with training the model.
 The result was quite promising.
 I got an R squared of 0.8173 when testing the model (I also checked the R squared of the training set by the way to be sure I am not dealing with an case of overfitting).
-Unfortunatelly having a more detailed look at the R squared showed that the model is not good enough for real live, yet:
+Having a more detailed look at the R squared showed that the model is unfortunatelly not good enough for real live yet:

 <p align="center">
   <a href="https://github.com/jo-ai-chim/Google_Trends_Predictions">